ordina-jworks/ordina-jworks.github.io/_posts/2021-04-02-being-productive-with-typescript.md

 If it is not adding value, you might be doing something wrong.
 A good place to start is where you are using Union types, often this can be done better (via Generics).
-Another indicator is the use of _any_.
+Another indicator is the use of _any_. personally, I wouldn't start a project without using Typescript.
+It makes me more productive and improves my code quality without effortlessly.
+And a big bonus is that there is less need to test every function because typescript already limits the possible in and outputs.